Samsung’s Galaxy Z Flip has a 180-degree hinge and begins shipping on February 14

 Most foldable phones on the market aren’t cheap — the Galaxy Fold starts at $1,980 — and Samsung isn’t bucking the trend with the Galaxy Z Flip.
 At $1,998, it’s hardly within striking distance of the new Motorola Razr ($1,500), which has a weaker system-on-chip (the Snapdragon 710), and it’s only slightly less pricey than Huawei’s flagship Mate X (about $2,403).
 Time will tell whether it’s a price point the average customer is willing to reconcile; Samsung reported in early January that it’d only managed to sell 400,000 or 500,000 Galaxy Fold units.
 It’s reportedly aiming to sell 2.5 million Galaxy Z Flips.

 The Galaxy Z Flip is available in three colors at launch — Mirror Black, Mirror Purple, and in select Mirror Gold — and it starts at $1,380.
-Access to YouTube Premium is included with every purchase.
+(Access to YouTube Premium is included with every purchase.)
+An edition of the Galaxy Z Flip designed in collaboration with Thom Browne is forthcoming, with details to come later this week.